NREL/openstudio-standards/docs/DeveloperInformation.md

 1. Make a new branch for your changes.
 2. Modify the code on your branch.
 3. If you have data, modify the .json files and run commands to update the database, as appropriate.
 Historically, openstudio-standards data used a series of google spreadsheets, and is still used for non-90.1- standards.
 See [OpenStudio_Standards Google Spreadsheet](https://drive.google.com/drive/folders/1x7yEU4jnKw-gskLBih8IopStwl0KAMEi?usp=sharing).
-Contact <mailto:matthew.dahlhausen@nrel.gov> for edit access.
+Contact <mailto:matthew.dahlhausen@nrel.gov> for access.
+4. You may edit the spreadsheet or modify a copy of the data, then download the spreadsheet to the `data/standards` directory, and run `bundle exec rake data:update:manual` to update the JSONs.
-4. `bundle exec rake data:update` to download the latest version of the spreadsheet from Google Drive and export the JSON files.
+5. If you have edit access to the spreadsheets, you can use `bundle exec rake data:update` to download the latest version of the spreadsheet from Google Drive and export the JSON files.

 ### Test the code